-The Group derecognizes financial liabilities when, and only when, the Group's obligations are discharged, canceled or they expire.
-The difference between the carrying amount of the financial liability derecognized and the consideration paid and payable is recognized in profit and loss.
+The Group derecognises financial liabilities when, and only when, the Group's obligations are discharged, canceled or they expire.
+The difference between the carrying amount of the financial liability derecognised and the consideration paid and payable is recognised in profit and loss.